-SRVY 2386 Internship-Survey Technology/ Surveying (0-9) (3 credits)
+SRVY 2386 Internship-Survey Technology/ Surveying

 An advanced work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.
 Practical experience is simultaneously related to theory.
 Direct supervision is provided by the workplace supervisor.